 Among cancers, malignant pancreatic tumors are particularly insidious and lethal — symptoms are not typically evident until the disease reaches later stages.
-At diagnosis, the advanced stage of the cancer and the complex interface between the pancreas and adjacent organs may preclude surgical resection.
+At diagnosis, the advanced stage of the cancer and the complex interface between the pancreas and adjacent organs often preclude surgical resection.
 Five-year survival rates are extremely low.
 Systemic chemotherapy is often the only treatment option and yields limited increase in life expectancy.

 Pancreatic cancer cells are susceptible to anti-cancer agents; the consistent limitation is achieving therapeutic levels of drug in the target organ without causing a deterioration of the patient’s overall health due to systemic toxicity.